ArtificialOwl/daita.github.com/_posts/2019-07-01-social-alpha-2.md

 **- whitelist / blacklist**

-It is now possible to block a list of instances of the fediverse (blacklist), or limit the access to a list of instances (whitelist).
+It is now possible to block a list of instances of the fediverse (blacklist), or limit the access only to a list of instances (whitelist).

 To set a blacklist, you need to set the list to **all_but**, and start adding the instances you wish to block:
 {% highlight bash %}